 Management's estimates affect significantly the revenue recognized from the execution of software contracts, the profit margins, and the recoverability of contractual assets related to software contracts.

-In relation to the retail sector, as revenue is recognized when control is transferred to the customer, a risk was identified that revenue may not be recognized in the correct accounting period.
+In relation to the retail sector and postal services sector, as revenue is recognized when control is transferred to the customer, a risk was identified that revenue may not be recognized in the correct accounting period.